What Is Fascism?

 — Roger Griffin, The Palingenetic Core of Fascist Ideology

-Ethnocentrism often stems from an Aryan Civilizational mythology that shapes the character of ultranationalism and creates a unified historical saga.
-At the heart of fascist ultranationalism is a strategy designed to defend the ideology from outside upheavals and to shape a future firmly rooted in its foundational beliefs.
-The credibility of this originating myth is established through:
+Ethnocentrism is frequently rooted in an Aryan civilizational mythology that defines the nature of ultranationalism and constructs a cohesive historical narrative.
+Central to fascist ultranationalism is a strategy aimed at shielding the ideology from external disruptions while forging a future deeply anchored in its core principles.
+The legitimacy of this foundational myth is reinforced through:

 “Deeply mythicized narratives of past cultural or political periods of historical greatness or of old scores to settle against alleged enemies.”